corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/flow-pause-and-resume.md

 The `FlowState` of `PAUSED` flows' is not held in memory in order to reduce memory usage.
 Instead, it is reloaded from the database if the flow is retried.
 {{< /note >}}

-### Touch points with other Corda Enterprise features
+### Touch points with other Corda: Enterprise Edition  features

 If a flow that is currently `PAUSED` is killed, then that flow will still be killed in the normal way (including propagating exceptions to counterparties).